ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 `extra_nginx_config`: Additional NGINX directives that should be included (at the *server* level) in the generated configuration.

+`enable_sso_proxy`: If true, place the service behind authentication using single sign-on, allowing access only to administrators (members of the *admins* group).
+This is quite useful for admin web interfaces of internal services that do not support SSO integration of their own.

 #### HTTP (All domains)